Ingo Swann: Ufology

 Swann was a supporter of ufology and James W. Moseley's Saucer Smear newsletter.
 Swann, writing "in appreciation of 'Saucer Smear' and its Esteemed Editor", wrote that "although many of its readers might view 'Saucer Smear' merely as a droll ufology gossip rag, in the larger picture it is rather more accurately a profound 'window' opening up onto the sociology of ufology.
 Therefore its cumulative issues constitute a precious historical archive."

 In his 1998 autobiography Penetration: The Question of Extraterrestrial and Human Telepathy, Swann described his work with individuals in an unknown agency who study extraterrestrials (E.T.), his remote viewing of a secret E.T. base on the hidden side of the Moon and his "shocking" experience with a sexy scantily dressed female E.T. in a Los Angeles supermarket.
 He concludes that extraterrestrials are living on Earth in humanoid bodies.
 Swann deduces that there are many extraterrestrials, that many are "bio-androids", and that they are aware their only foes on Earth are psychics.
 Later, Swann and an individual known as "Mr. Axelrod" took a flight to an unknown northerly destination, deduced by Swann as possibly Alaska.
-Along with two "twin" body guards, Swann and Axelrod attempt to secretly watch a recurrent UFO appear and suck up the water of a lake.
+Along with two "twin" bodyguards, Swann and Axelrod attempt to secretly watch a recurrent UFO appear and suck up the water of a lake.
 Mr. Axelrod discloses that the silent, growing, oscillating triangle is simultaneously scanning the area and eliminating any animals in the area and that the silent "beams" emanating from the object were "blasting deer or porcupines from the woods or something."
-The "twin" bodyguards come to attention they've been discovered and the group is "attacked" by the UFO.
+The "twin" bodyguards come to the attention that they've been discovered, and the group is "attacked" by the UFO.
 Swann was thrown to safety by his colleagues and sustained a minor injury.